-And no, I'm not talking about what the seller or their listing agent has it listed for – but what it's ACTUALLY worth.
+I'm not talking about what the seller or their listing agent has it listed for, but what it's ACTUALLY worth.

-Why?
-Because the conclusions you draw about property's value will affect everything else in the process…
+And sometimes, it can be a BIG problem because the conclusions you draw about a property's value will affect everything else in the process, such as:

-- How much you offer for the property.
+- How much you can offer for the property.

-- How much you list it for when it's time to sell.
+- How much you can list and sell it for.

-- How fast the property ends up selling.
+- How quickly the property ends up selling.

-- How much profit you make on each deal.
+- How much profit you'll make on the deal.

-- What kinds of properties you choose to pursue in the first place.
+- What kinds of properties you can pursue in the first place.

-How can you NOT lose sleep at night, wondering if you made a huge mistake offering too much or overpaying for a property?
+How can you NOT lose sleep at night, wondering if you made a huge mistake overpaying for a property?